 Last, we assume that each student's choice set is limited to $80$ courses.
-This assumption is motivated by the observation that any given student typically only considers taking a subset of all offered courses in a given term and is made for computational purposes \citep[see also][]{budish2012multi,diebold2017matching}.
+This assumption is motivated by the observation that any given student typically only considers taking a subset of all offered courses in a given term and is made for computational purposes.
 We randomly draw these $80$ courses among those taken by at least one student from the same college and year.
-The probability that a student in college $a$ and year $y$ draws course $c$ is proportional to the share of seats taken in course $c$ by students in college $a$ and year $y$, among all seats taken by such students.\footnote{We expand some students' choice sets to make sure that courses have enough reserve-eligible students with the course in their choice sets.
+The probability that a student in college $a$ and year $y$ draws course $c$ is proportional to the share of seats taken in course $c$ by students in college $a$ and year $y$, among all seats taken by such students.\footnote{We expand some students' choice sets to make sure enough reserve-eligible students are interested in each course.
 This ensures that our calibration process runs smoothly.
-We elaborate on this on p. \pageref{choicesets} in Appendix \ref{sec:appendix-student-utility-estimation}.} Not all $80$ utility entries are necessarily positive.
+We elaborate on this in Appendix \ref{sec:appendix-student-utility-estimation}.} Not all $80$ utility entries are necessarily positive.

 We use the method of simulated moments to identify the model's parameters.
 A description of the calibration procedure, interpretations of the calibrated parameter values, and model fit results are left to Appendix \ref{sec:appendix-student-utility-estimation}.
-Here, we discuss two major complications that arose during the calibration process.
-The first obstacle in recovering student utilities was that, in practice, course reservations do not remain constant during the registration process.
-After the first week of course registration, student demand for courses becomes more or less clear.
+Here, we discuss two obstacles in the calibration process.
+First, in practice, course reservations do not remain constant during the registration process.
+After the first week of registration, demand for courses becomes more or less clear.
 To ensure complete course enrollment, departments start relaxing course reservations by admitting students from waiting lists.
-While there are best practices for handling waiting lists, this phase of enrollment is done solely at each department's discretion.\footnote{The best practices include prioritizing more senior students and students in the course's department.} As a result, a course's final enrollment can violate its seat reservations set at the beginning of the process.
+While there are best practices for handling waiting lists, this phase of enrollment is done solely at each department's discretion.
+As a result, a course's final enrollment can violate its seat reservations set at the beginning of the process.
 We use \textit{Hall's Marriage Theorem} to identify course reserve violations and minimally adjust the number of reserved seats.
 The seat reservations are lowered in 170 of the 756 courses to ensure the number of reserved seats is consistent with the allocation observed in the data.